 Here is a list of the best vegetables to grow in our gardens this fall.

 Summer is a great time to plant a lot of vegetables, but winter gardening has some stand out winners.
 Fall gardening can start in September in many areas, and in October in the South and Southwest.
 What’s unique about this growing season is that it can be separated into two short growing seasons or one long season.
 In areas that receive a hard freeze in December or January, you can protect the plants and they will come back, creating two seasons.
 In milder climates, there is one lone continuous winter season that kicks off with fall planting.
-Here are the best veggies for fall gardening that can be planted and harvested whether in a short or long growing season – make sure to check the amount of days to maturity!
+Here are the best veggies for fall gardening that can be planted and harvested whether in a short or long growing season – make sure to check a number of days to maturity!

 Best Vegetables for Fall Gardening

-Best Vegetables to Grow from Seed
+Best Fall Vegetables to Grow from Seed

 Seed packets make it so you can try out numerous different types of vegetables for very little investment.
-Who knew there were over a dozen different types of kale, or hundreds of varieties of tomatoes?
+Who knew there were over a dozen different types of kale or hundreds of varieties of tomatoes?

 - kale (Kale Growing Tips)